Skip to main content

 "I knew that based on 2023, getting a fresh start in Tampa, I knew that I had put enough stuff on tape.
 I knew that I was a starter, but now I knew that other people viewed it the same way.
 I wasn't worried, but I wanted it to be Tampa.
 I knew the culture and that was a place where I could be myself.
 Genuinely."

-His fresh start in Tampa Bay guided for the No. 1 overall pick in the 2018 draft to have his best campaign.
-He threw a career-high in passing yards (4,044), touchdowns (28) and completion percentage (64.3).
+His fresh start in Tampa Bay guided the 2018 No. 1 overall pick to his best campaign.
+He had career-highs in passing yards (4,044), touchdowns (28) and completion percentage (64.3).

 Now, Mayfield can be himself heading into his second season in Tampa Bay.
-However, there's a change in the club's offensive coordinator.
-With former OC Dave Canales taking the head coaching job in Carolina, Liam Coen will be the new offensive coordinator.
+However, there's a change in the club's offensive coordinator, as Liam Coen was hired with former OC Dave Canales taking the head coaching job in Carolina.

 With the season opener against the Washington Commanders on Sept.
 8, Mayfield knows only results matter in the NFL.